CORaisch/Cpp-Notes/README.md

 - lvalues can be converted to rvalues using `std::move(lvalue_var)`
 	- this way move semantics can be invoked from lvalues
 	- `std::move()` simply performs a `static_cast` to rvalue reference
-		- however, be careful since this could create dangling pointers!
+		- <u>however</u>, be careful since this could create dangling pointers!
 		- therefore, don’t use an object after it was moved
 - always ensure the rule of five is properly implemented:
 	- implementing the rule of five already enables big parts of move semantics